ABebenek1/GT-Junior-Design-RADAR/README.md

 ## Run Instructions
 1. Open two command prompts
 2. In the first command prompt change directory (cd) into the project directory.
-You can do this one layer at a time or all at once (ie. cd Documents\Code\…\GT-Junior-Design-RADAR).
+You can do this one layer at a time or all at once (ie. cd Documents\…\GT-Junior-Design-RADAR).
 3. In the first command prompt, run the following command: npm install
     * This command downloads the dependency required by the application
 4. In the second command prompt change directory into the backend folder of the project directory.